 Just enabling “engagement” (however you define it) in newsrooms without linking it directly to revenue was not only not enough, but it was starting to border on malpractice.

-All of this suggested that, for GroundSource, just enabling “engagement” (however you define it) in newsrooms without linking it directly to revenue was not only not enough, but it was starting to border on malpractice.
+All of this suggested that, for GroundSource, just enabling “engagement” (however you define it) in newsrooms without linking it directly to sustainability was not only not enough, but it was starting to border on malpractice.
 After all: if there’s no one in a newsroom to engage and listen, then none of this work matters.

 Meanwhile, outside of journalism, marketers and brands began asking some of the same questions and confronting some of the same problems that news organizations were.
 At a time when the average person scrolls through 300 feet of feeds a day (the height of the Statue of Liberty), even companies with deep pockets began to struggle to earn and hold people’s attention.